shamesjen/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The commands should be clear and concise that are easy for teaching assistants to understand and use without extensive training.
 5. The application should only be designed for a single user.
 6. The application should respond promptly to user inputs, with minimal latency between command execution and feedback.

-*{More to be added}*

 ### Glossary